arielkirkwood/melodic-web/docs/4.0/components/navs.md

 #### .tab('show')

 Selects the given tab and shows its associated pane.
-Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.bs.tab` event occurs).
+Any other tab that was previously selected becomes unselected and its associated pane is hidden. **Returns to the caller before the tab pane has actually been shown** (i.e. before the `shown.mel.tab` event occurs).

 {% highlight js %}
 $('#someTab').tab('show')